nuetzliches/spocr/.ai/README.md

 2. Review the guardrails. `.github/instructions/spocr-v5-instructions.instructions.md` defines the branch workflow (scope, status markers, validation).
 Re-read whenever you change processes or automation.
 3. Plan deliverables in English.
 All new or updated comments, docs, prompts, and checklist notes stay English-only.
 4. Document behavioral changes immediately.
 Update docs, changelog entries, and checklist follow-ups in the same PR that moves the code.
 5. Record roadmap implications.
-Any SnapshotBuilder or DbContext adjustments must be echoed in the vNext roadmap checklist.
+Any SnapshotBuilder or DbContext adjustments must be echoed in the roadmap checklist hierarchy.
+6. Describe the current CLI state only.
+Avoid “vNext” branding or historical bridge narratives in new material; mirror the terminology used in the active checklists.
+7. When replacing an entire document, clear the file or use `apply_patch` for a full overwrite instead of `create_file` so legacy text does not merge with the new draft.

 ## Core Validation Loop